 Pagination is a crucial element in web designing as it helps divide and present content in an easily digestible manner for the web visitors.

 At PromptCloud, we have been handling websites of varying complexities including ones with a wide variety of pagination structures.
-If you’re trying to scrape data from a website and is in a dilemma about how to go about writing a crawler for different types of pagination, we’ve got you covered.
+If you’re trying to crawl data from a website and is in a dilemma about how to go about writing a crawler for different types of pagination, we’ve got you covered.

 Numbered pagination is perhaps one of the oldest and most used pagination systems on the web.
 The method to traverse through pages on a website with this type of navigation system is pretty straightforward.
 Get requests are used to fetch the pages after a loop is employed to make a list of the pages available on the site.
 Once the page URLs are compiled, a queuing system is used to automatically fetch the html data from each page.
 The real scraping happens on the offline pages saved this way.